UN-OCHA/rwint9-site/html/modules/custom/reliefweb_openai/README.md

 # POC Open AI

-Various test integrations using ChatGPT and AWS Comprehend.
+Various test integrations using ChatGPT, Azure and AWS Comprehend.

+To be able to use *AWS Comprehend* you need to start the endpoint using `drush reliefweb_openai:aws_endpoints:create`, keep in mind that this will cost money while running.

 ## Config